-- On the outside edge of the foot (heel or midfoot)
+- On the outside edge of the foot (heel or midfoot); or

 - On the mid or forefoot, laterally-biased.

-The most simple, sustainable and important way to correct a foot strike issue is addressing it proximally:
+The most simple, sustainable and important way to correct a foot strike issue is addressing it proximally with:

 - Moving the hips such that the foot is “pulled” beneath the body